 #3.
 Your Body may NOT be able to Produce Thyroid Hormone by itself at 100%

-People may assume that when they stop taking thyroid medication their body will be able to start producing it on its own.
+People may assume that when they stop taking thyroid medication their bodies will be able to start producing it on their own.

 This should happen eventually, but you also have to consider the fact that your body may not be able to even produce a normal amount by itself (thus the requirement for additional thyroid hormone through medication).